Raleigh-Durham International Airport has groundbreaking ceremony for new runway

 RALEIGH, N.C.
-(WNCN) — Raleigh-Durham International Airport officials broke ground Wednesday on its new half-billion-dollar runway Wednesday morning.
+(WNCN) — Raleigh-Durham International Airport officials broke ground on a new half-billion-dollar runway Wednesday morning.
 Officials say the new runway will play a big role in bringing more flights to the Triangle.

 Nearly 200 state and local leaders attended the ceremony celebrating the replacement of the nearly 40-year-old existing runway.
 Airport officials tell CBS 17 they’ve had to replace 275 slabs of concrete on the runway over the last four years at a price of around $30 million.